jsjohnst/hook.io/docs/what-is-a-webhook.md

-# what is a web hook?
+# what is a webhook?

-a web hook is a listener which triggers at least one action
+a webhook is a listener which triggers at least one action